rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 there must exist an equivalent default description.

-As such, the definition of extensions is not intended to add entirely new features to the defualt definitions.
+As such, the definition of extensions is not intended to add entirely new features to the default definitions.
 These extensions will be a mere matter of convenience.

 **TODO**